RongXueZoe/SeFAPolicy-homepage/README.md

-# RecFlow Policy
+# SeFA Policy

-This is the repository that contains source code for the [RecFlow Policy website](https://rongxuezoe.github.io/RecFlowPolicy-homepage/).
+This is the repository that contains source code for the [SeFA Policy website](https://rongxuezoe.github.io/SeFAPolicy-homepage/).

-If you find RecFlow Policy useful for your work please cite:
+If you find SeFA Policy useful for your work please cite:
 ```
 ```